Wang Shuang (footballer): Club career

 Wang Shuang was spotted by scouts of WK-League side Daejeon Sportstoto while preparing for the 2013 National Games with provincial side Hubei.
 On 3 July 2013, it was announced that she had signed a contract with the club and would join after the 2013 EAFF Women's East Asian Cup.
 In her first season with the club, Wang helped Sportstoto reach the Korean Women's FA Cup final and was awarded the most valuable player award for scoring six goals in five appearances.
 The initial progress was halted due to her commitments with the 2013 National Games and the Chinese women's national team.

 In December 2013, she signed a one-year contract with the club and was joined by Wu Haiyan.
 In 2015, she returned to Wuhan Jianghan University to prepare for the 2015 FIFA Women's World Cup.
 On 31 December 2015, Wang transferred to Chinese Women's Super League side Dalian Quanjian despite interest from several FA WSL clubs.

 On 3 August 2018, Wang transferred to Division 1 Féminine club Paris Saint-Germain signing a two-year contract.
 On 5 July 2019, Wang left the club by mutual consent and returned to Wuhan Jianghan University once again.

-On 10 August 2022, Wang signed with NWSL club Racing Louisville FC through the 2023 season.
-She debuted against Houston Dash on 12 August 2022, as a 60th-minute substitute.
+On 10 August 2022, Wang signed with National Women's Soccer League club Racing Louisville FC through the 2023 season.
+She made her debut against Houston Dash on 12 August 2022 as a 60th-minute substitute.

+On 8 December 2023, Wang signed for Women's Super League club Tottenham Hotspur.

 International career

 Wang represented China PR U-17 at the age of 12.
 In 2012, she was included for the U-20 side at the FIFA U-20 Women's World Cup.

 Wang was called up to the China women's national football team for the first time in 2013 making her debut on 12 January 2013 in a 1–0 loss against Canada.
 After the match, then-manager Hao Wei described the then 17-year-old as a player "of great potential".
 On 21 July 2013, she made her full international debut in a 2–0 loss against Japan in the 2013 EAFF Women's East Asian Cup.

 Wang was the 2013 AFC U-19 Women's Championship's second top goalscorer.
 She was later nominated for the AFC Young Player of the Year award.

 Wang was used largely as a substitute at the 2015 FIFA Women's World Cup, was selected for the 2015 EAFF Women's East Asian Cup and started 10 consecutive international matches to end the year 2015.
 She was the top goalscorer at the 2015 Yongchuan International Tournament.

-She made her 100th appearance for the team China PR on 7 November 2019 in a 2–0 win against New Zealand during the 2019 Yongchuan International Tournament.
+She made her 100th appearance for China on 7 November 2019 in a 2–0 win against New Zealand during the 2019 Yongchuan International Tournament.

 At the 2020 Olympics she scored four goals in China's group game against Zambia.

-Wang Shuang scored five goals in the 2022 AFC Women's Asian Cup to help the team China won the title.
+Wang Shuang scored five goals in the 2022 AFC Women's Asian Cup to help the team win the title.